-In term of RPT management, as per relevant regulatory requirements, the Company established long-term mechanisms for RPT management, improved internal control and risk management to curb intra-Group risk contagion, vigourously promoted RPT management system-building so as to enhance the accuracy and data-processing capacity, and systematic management capacity of the entire RPT management process.
-The Company formulated Regulations on Related Party Transactions and its Implementation Rules, established the board Audit and Related Party Transactions Control Committee, set up the cross-departmental Office of Related Party Transactions, and defined division of RPT management roles and responsibilities.
-During the reporting period, the Company improved monitoring of risk indicators on major RPTs as per regulatory requirements and further enhanced filing of standardised RPT data so as to strengthen overall RPT management.
+In term of related party transaction management, as per relevant regulatory requirements, the Company has in place, and continuously improves long-term mechanisms for RPT management, strengthens internal control and risk management to curb intra-Group risk contagion resulting from RPTs, pushes forward the building of RPT management systems, enhances accuracy and data-processing capacity of the RPT management process, in a bid to improve full-process, system-driven management.
+The Company formulated Regulations on Related Party Transactions and its Implementation Rules, established the board Risk Management and Related Party Transactions Control Committee, set up the cross-departmental Office of Related Party Transactions at management level, with clear definition of relevant management roles and responsibilities.
+During the reporting period, the Company continued to optimise risk limit indicators on major RPTs, further standardised RPT data filing and enhanced the overall management of related party transactions.

-As for risk quarantine, in strict conformity with regulatory requirements, the Company formulated risk quarantine policies and systems, set up risk firewalls in areas such as corporate management, financial management, capital management, business operation, information management, personnel management, as well as brand publicity, information disclosure, related party transactions and guarantee management; identified risk contagion routes, established and implemented prudent risk quarantine management mechanisms and measures.
-During the reporting period, the Company revised and issued Regulations on Risk Quarantine to update relevant rules and policies; conducted self-assessment of risk quarantine in finance, guarantee and business operation and completed annual risk evaluation of IT outsourcing in order to further improve the effectiveness of risk quarantine management.
+As for risk quarantine, in strict conformity with regulatory requirements, the Company put in place a risk quarantine system, formulated relevant rules and policies, specified requirements for "risk firewalls" in areas such as corporate management, financial management, fund management, business operation, information management, personnel management, as well as brand & publicity, information disclosure, related party transactions and guarantee management; identified risk contagion routes, established and implemented prudent risk quarantine management mechanisms and measures.
+During the reporting period, the Company revised and issued Regulations on Risk Quarantine Management, which helped to update relevant business rules and policies; assessed, on a regular basis, status of risk quarantine management, completed annual assessment report on IT outsourcing as per regulatory requirements; proceeded with self-review of risk quarantine in finance, guarantee and business operation, in a bid to further strengthen the effectiveness of risk quarantine management.

-2. Risk due to opaque organisational structure
+2. Risk of opaque organizational structure

-It refers to the risk that an insurance group's shareholding structure, management structure, operational process, business types, etc. are excessively complex and opaque, which may cause losses to the group.
-In strict compliance with regulatory requirements, the Company drafted and issued Policies on Risk Management of Opaque Organisational Structure in the first half of 2024, which defined and updated relevant management mechanisms and requirements.
-The status of the risk of opaque organisational structure in the reporting period is as follows:
+It refers to the risk that an insurance group's shareholding structure, management structure, operational process, business types, etc. are excessively complex and opaque, which may cause losses to the Group.
+In strict compliance with regulatory requirements, the Company revised and issued Regulations on Management of Opaque Organisational Structure in 2024, which set out new mechanisms and requirements in managing the risk of opaque organisational structure of the entire Group.
+The status of the risk in 2024 is as follows:

-As a listed insurance holding group, CPIC maintains a clear shareholding/management structure, and there is no breach of caps on tiers of either shareholding or management structures.
-There is no cross-shareholding or illegal subscription of capital instruments between its insurance member companies and other associated companies of the Group, or between its member companies.
+As a publicly listed insurance holding group, CPIC maintains clear, transparent shareholding and management structures.
+There is no breach of limits on levels of shareholding or management hierarchy, nor is there any cross-shareholding or illegal subscription of capital instruments between its insurance member companies and other associated companies, or between insurance member companies.

-Based on their strategic planning and business development needs, the Group and each member company have established compatible organisational structures with clear boundaries and both vertically- and horizontally-aligned management responsibilities.
-There is no overlapping or gaps of functions, or over-centralisation of responsibilities and powers, given establishment of work mechanisms with clear definition of roles and responsibilities, good coordination and checks and balances.
+In terms of organisational function, the Group and each of its subsidiaries have established compatible organisational structures based on their respective strategic planning and business development needs, with a management matrix both vertically along corporate functions and horizontally across business units.
+There is a clear organisational boundary between the Group and its subsidiaries, which helped to avoid either overlapping of or gaps in functions, or over-centralisation of authority and powers, and helped to build work mechanisms with clear definition of roles and responsibilities, good coordination and checks and balances.

-3. Concentration risk
+3.Concentration risk